polintw/Pensieve/README.md

 database
 - sequelize set --env production
-- run db:create at first time
+- db:create to recreate a new database before db:migrate at first time

 #### Production